 The State of Illinois AIDS/HIV & STD Hotline is funded by the Illinois Department of Public Health.

-To schedule an HIV testing appointment, call 773.661.0910.
-We offer free rapid HIV testing every day from 8am-9pm.
-The test takes 15-20 minutes to process.
-A trained Health Educator will conduct your test and provide you with current and accurate medical information and emotional support.
+To schedule an HIV/HCV testing appointment, call 773.661.0910 or text 872.243.1004.
+The test takes 21 minutes to process.
+A trained Health Educator will administer your test and provide you with current and accurate medical information and emotional support.

 The Health Educator is also able to refer you to other social service and medical agencies.
 Appointments are strongly preferred.
 We are only able to see walk-in clients on a limited basis.

 Due to the Coronavirus, Walk-In Testing will be suspended until further notice.
 We will continue to offer HIV and HCV testing but only by appointment.
 This measure is being taken for the health and well-being of the community as well as our staff.
 If you would like to make an appointment or for more information, please call (773) 661-0910.